-

 Crystal Replacement

 The front part of the watch is usually made of glass or plastic.
 This is called the watch crystal.
-Watch crystals can break or crack from impact or perhaps dropping the watch on a hard surface.
+Watch crystals can break or crack from impact if the watch is dropped on a hard surface.
 Most crystals are available to replace the original.
 Nothing detracts more from an elegant timepiece than a damaged or broken crystal.
 We can help restore the full value and beauty of any watch for a fraction of the cost of a new timepiece.
-We can select from our stock of hundreds of thousands of the highest quality finished crystals or cut crystals to fit virtually any watch, modern or vintage.
+We can select from our stock of hundreds of thousands of the highest-quality finished crystals or cut crystals to fit virtually any watch, modern or vintage.

 Restoration

-Allow us to restore your vintage mechanical watch, with the care and professional service any family heirloom deserves.
-We are not a production repair facility, rather a specialized shop, unhurried and uncompromising in our approach taken to restore your timepiece.
+Allow us to restore your vintage mechanical watch with the care and professional service any family heirloom deserves.
+We are not a production repair facility but rather a specialized shop, unhurried and uncompromising in our approach taken to restore your timepiece.

 Seals / Gaskets